livingdocsIO/documentation/content/guides/integrations/handsontable/index.md

 # Handsontable Iframe Example

-If you want to run a handsontable we have configured an example include function with an iframe modal.
-Below is a guide to setting up the include function and some basic configuration for Handsontable, which you will need to run separately.
+We have configured an example include table using an iframe modal and Handsontable where you can create an include as a Livingdocs component which renders a table of data, configured using Handsontable.

+To get this feature working you need to do the following things:
+- Set up an include component in the Livingdocs server
+- Set up Handsontable as a separate application with functions to send and receive data as a post message

 The modal will let you input data into a handsontable, as below: